Skip to content

 The Key Factors That Determine How Long a 401(k) Lasts

+3) Inflation.
 Inflation steadily increases spending needs.
 Even if withdrawals seem manageable today, rising costs can require larger distributions later.
+Inflation can be especially problematic because it can quietly push withdrawals higher each year while the account is simultaneously exposed to volatility.

 Why Traditional 401(k) Withdrawal Strategies Often Fail

-Many retirees rely on simplified rules of thumb or fixed-percentage withdrawals.
-While easy to understand, these approaches often fail to account for real-world conditions.
+Many retirees rely on simplified rules of thumb or fixed-percentage withdrawals because they’re easy to understand.
+The problem is that these approaches often ignore real-world conditions—market downturns, inflation surges, major health costs, and changes in household spending patterns.

 401(k) Balance vs. Reliable Retirement Income